 As a mother of a child with dyslexia, Anaïs has seen firsthand the tremendous impact that one on one, multisensory instruction can have on non-traditional learners.
 “It feels like such an incredible gift to be able to design and tailor lessons that truly meet him, allow him to understand all the ways he is smart and capitalize on his gifts.”

 Bryan Black, B.A.
 English

 After graduating from the University of Oregon with a degree in English, I worked with children as an ice skating instructor and as a volunteer in my children’s schools.
-With over twenty years in production management positions, I decided to make a career change to a field that would appeal to my educational background and also make a direct and positive impact on the lives of young people struggling to read.
-I recently completed the classroom educator series at the Blosser Center for Dyslexia Resources in Portland and will continue my practicum, as well as volunteer work, over the following months.
-In April I will be certified as an Associate Member of the Academy of Orton-Gillinham Practitioners and Educators.
+With over twenty years in production management positions, I decided to make a career change to a field that would appeal to my educational background and also make a direct and positive impact on the lives of young people learning to read.
+Last Summer, I completed the classroom educator series at the Blosser Center for Dyslexia Resources.
+Since then, I have been tutoring several students in Portland, while continuing my practicum and volunteer work.

 Brittany Zurschmit, M.A.T.

 After completing a BA in Psychology, Brittany worked with puppies at a guide dog center.
 A fascination with behavior and development drove her to return to school and in 2015 she graduated with an M.A.T in Elementary Education.
 Since then, Brittany has gained experience working with children ages three through fourteen in a variety of environments including public schools, private schools, and outdoor education programs.